The Big Questions that this data can shed light on are:

 - Are we improving the teaching and school practices we value and have been working on?
-E.g., do more teachers say this practice is ‘very like this school’, or that they do something ‘very well’, than the previous time the school did the Teaching and School Practices survey?
+Do more teachers say this practice is ‘very like this school’, or that they do something ‘very well’, than the previous time the school did the Teaching, School, and Principal Leadership Practices (TSP) survey?

 The reports will generally show you that there are a range of views in your school about teaching practices, school practices, and your leadership.
 The worth thinking about sheet based on the 2017 national picture may be a useful prompt for discussion at your school.